CEI-lab/ece3400-2017/docs/tutorials/stl-files.md

 endsolid name
 ```

-The tringle described above, could for example be part of a square as illustrated in the figure below:
+The triangle described in the file above, could for example be part of a square as illustrated in the figure below:

 ![STL-file-pic](../images/STL-files.png)